fvera002/rshell/README.md

 * It's possible to run a number of commands in a single input; however, there is a limitation of characters accepted depending on the environment.
 In most of the tests this limit was 4094 characters per entry.

+####Bugs HW1: ls
+* Output does not line up exactly as it should when running `ls` in a folder with many files.

+* Information regarding the total block of memory is not shown when running `ls -l`